TheraForge/OTFMagicBox/README.md

 The profile section includes the user account view as well as additional information, actions and links such as help, report, customer support address, withdrawal from study, and logout.

-# Installation
+# Installation <a name="Installation"></a>

 Todo: Add Installation

-# Usage
+# Usage <a name="Usage"></a>

-After following the installation steps, go to the AppSysParameters.yml file in the root folder of your project.
-This yaml file contains the complete structure of your health application.
-You don't need to be any developer to edit this file and create your own application, just follow the simple instructions written in the AppSysParameters.yml file.
-Editing this yaml file you can completely customize your health application according to your requirements.
-Yaml file allows you to change the complete design and flow of the application.
+After following the installation steps, go to the *AppSysParameters.yml* file in the root folder of your project.
+This yaml file contains a list of customizable parameters of your health application.
+You don't need to be a developer to edit this file and customize the application, just use a common editor (e.g., TextEdit or Xcode) and follow the simple instructions present in the AppSysParameters.yml file.
+By editing this yaml file you can customize the health application according to your requirements, for example you can modify the app styling and flow.

-Application Name:
+## Application Name:
-You can modify the digital health application name to your desired application name.
+You can modify the health application name to your desired application name.
 To do this follow the below given instructions:
 Go to the root of this project.